solutionnuts/EmComMap/docs/operation/operation.rst

 2. Enter your username and password.

-   *You may be able to log in as guest with password guest.
-If you would like personal credentials, contact the host administrator.*

 3. Select your desired database and map tile servers.
 Unless you have access to a different host database and map tile server, use the default database host in **Remote host** and **Tile server URL**.

 4. Click **Login**

+.. note:: You may be able to log in as **guest** with password **guest**.
+If you would like personal credentials, contact the host administrator.

 .. note:: If you have difficulty logging in, take note of any error messages that appear on the javascript console within your browser and forward to the app developers emcommap@gmail.com.